DishaShanbhag/ML_Project/README.md

-# CS-GY 6923 Optional Project: SVG Scaling Laws
+# CS-GY 6923 Project: SVG Scaling Laws

 Decoder-only transformer language models trained on SVG code to study neural scaling laws and the effect of Maximal Update Parameterization (muP) on learning rate transfer.